Curriculum and Instruction Graduate Programs

 - Analysis and application of standardized assessment data

-School’s may offer differing curriculum and instruction in master’s degree programs: each having their own emphasis and focus.
-This varying intensity may cause some differences in admissions requirements.
-Generally speaking, students may be requested to submit a 2.7 to 3.0 undergraduate GPA in addition to GRE scores with their application.
-Depending on the program, they may also be required to submit supplemental admission materials like personal essays, a CV or resume, and letters of recommendation.
+School’s typically require students to submit a 2.7 to 3.0 undergraduate GPA, in addition to GRE scores, for application.
+Depending on the program, you may also be required to submit materials like personal essays, CV or resume, and letters of recommendation.
 Check with potential universities for a more complete list of admissions criteria.

 Curriculum and Instruction Graduate Certificate Degree Programs

 Curriculum and instruction graduate certificates programs work to elevate current teachers’ methods.
 Typically, certificate coursework focuses solely on one unique teaching aspect.
 For example, you could engage in topics such as autistic spectrum disorders, literacy development, curriculum evaluation, and comprehensive youth education.
 These programs focus on implementing changes within your classroom and creating a more inclusive learning environment.